 - If you decide to remove any child safety fencing, do not allow children near the pool after the fence is removed.

 - If there is a chance the pool motor or other permanently plumbed electrical equipment could be submerged, shut down power at the breaker panel.
 Sandbag the area around the equipment if possible.
-Wrap the exposed equipment in waterproof covering and tie it securely.
+Wrap the exposed equipment in a waterproof covering and tie it securely.

-- Don’t hesitate to add an extra dose of All In One Algaecide to further prevent a possible algae bloom.
+- Don’t hesitate to add an extra dose of All In One Algaecide to prevent a possible algae bloom.

 After The Storm

 - Immediately remove branches, mulch and other foreign matter from the pool before you run the pump to prevent clogging the suction lines.
 If you have to enter your pool to clear debris, make sure you wear shoes to avoid injury to your feet.